What Are The Page Rates for Comic Books and Graphic Novels?

 That’s the question you need to ask before you can think about the page rate.
 Can I make a living doing print comics?
 If you can't produce comic books pages at the speed listed below, you are not going to be able to make a living at this.

-This is the minimum production output you need to do.
+The schedule below is the minimum production output you need to do.

 Writer - 4 books a month